 You will find transparency not only through the listing process but through the transactional process as well, as there are no hidden fees.
 On the website, investment returns are always shown net of fees, so you do not have to guess the amount you will receive in returns.
 You can also choose from a variety of deals and your position in them, whether it be by funding loans or participating in private equity investments.

-Where RealtyShares really shines is that, as your source for crowdfunding real estate investment, it allows you to create a diverse portfolio with multiple, varied assets rather than having all of your capital tied up in one larger investment.
+A popular RealtyShares review say the service really shines as your source for crowdfunding real estate investment, it allows you to create a diverse portfolio with multiple, varied assets rather than having all of your capital tied up in one larger investment.
 As well, the platform offers you the ability to diversify geographically because it has investments available in over 35 states.

 Another popular RealtyShares review credits the biggest pro to the service’s minimum investment.
 With just a $5,000 minimum, RealtyShares makes it easy to start out small with each investment, and some only require a $1,000 minimum.
 This is one of the highlights of RealtyShares, along with the ability to diversify across different types of properties around the country.